Fischer RC4 The Curv GT ReviewNovember 14, 2018

 - Likes to stay in an arc

 Built with Milled Titanium for increased power with less weight, and a carbon grid for excellent edge-hold, the Fischer RC4 The Curv GT wowed testers with its exciting Stability and Responsiveness.
 The ski excels at short to medium radius turns on hardpack, especially on the steeps.
-“It’s precise and forgiving at the same time,” one tester wrote.
-“Those were some of the most fun medium radius turns I have ever made.”
-That mix of stability and response – along with a very large sweet spot courtesy of the ski’s generous sidecut – make for a Carving ski that can ginsu the groomed with authority and finesse.
-“It’s super turny, soo responsive, and wicked quick,” another tester wrote.
+“It’s precise and forgiving at the same time,” one tester wrote, adding, “those were some of the most fun medium radius turns I have ever made.”
+That mix of stability and response—along with a very large sweet spot courtesy of the ski’s generous sidecut—make for a Carving ski that can ginsu the groomed with authority and finesse.
+“It’s super turny, soooo responsive, and wicked quick,” another tester wrote.

-Six testers gave the Fischer RC4 The Curv GT 9s or 10s (out of 10) in the Overall Classification for its mix of power, accuracy and ease of initiation.
+Six testers gave the Fischer RC4 The Curv GT 9s or 10s (out of a possible 10) in the Overall Classification for its mix of power, accuracy, and ease of initiation.
 Two others gave it 6s, one saying the stiffness of the tail affected his turn transition, while another said, “It will punish any mistake.”
-The other eight testers all gave it scores of 8, mentioning in particular the ski’s “race pedigree,” and “excellent, even flex.”
+The other eight testers all gave it scores of 8, mentioning in particular the ski’s “Race pedigree,” and “Excellent, even flex.”

 The same tester who felt the Fischer RC4 The Curv GT’s tail impacted his turn shape also gave the ski a 6 in the Responsiveness Classification.
-Everyone else on the test team gave the ski 10s, especially for how quickly and rhythmically it made short-swing turns, 9s or 8s.
-This is a very responsive ski with a large sweet spot and the best scores in this classification in the Carving Category.
+Everyone else on the test team gave the ski 10s, 9s or 8s—especially for how quickly and rhythmically it made short-swing turns.
+This is a very responsive ski with a large sweet spot and the best scores in this classification for the Carving Category.

 The Fischer RC4 The Curv GT saw similar results in the Edge-Hold Classification.
 Although three testers gave the ski 10s for its easy-to-access accuracy and grip, the lack of big turn performance saw the ski get on 6 in this classification, and then almost across the board, straight 8s.